freealise/freealise/plots/readme.md

 - story of Moschiach as a Dark Lord ("...and with your evil inclination")

-- future Eurovision album (#russiaIsSiberia #BelarusIsEurope #SiberiaForSale #SiberiaRemoteControl #russiaIsAColony #PietariIsFinland; Greece not believing what Americans do after it, Holy Spirit goes _through_ the son (any human), location of head of church doesn't matter - protestant Orthodoxy ?); Georgia is 'affordable Israel'; Czechia, Sweden ? open source music contest & supergroup ('band anyone can join')
+- future Eurovision album (#russiaIsSiberia #BelarusIsEurope #SiberiaForSale #SiberiaRemoteControl #russiaIsAColony #PietariIsFinland; Greece not believing what Americans do after it, Holy Spirit goes _through_ the son (any angel), location of head of church doesn't matter - protestant Orthodoxy ?); Georgia is 'affordable Israel'; Czechia, Sweden ? open source music contest & supergroup ('band anyone can join')

 - social sci-fi HP sequel with Sirius Black (~Enoch) and spiritual explanation of black, gray and white magic ('SB and the Great Commandment')
  (https://scifi.stackexchange.com/questions/295283/what-was-j-k-rowlings-original-plan-for-the-death-of-sirius-black,